Some Remarks on H-stability of syzygy bundle on algebraic surface: Introduction

 In the case of a projective surface $X$, we must start by fixing a polarization $H$ and then ask for the $H$-stability of the syzygy bundle $M_L$.
 Recall that $H$-stability for a vector bundle $E$ on $X$ means that for any sub-bundle $F\subset E$

 In the pioneer work of Camere (\cite{camere}) it was proved that $M_L$ is $L$-stable for any ample and generated $L$ on a $K3$ surface and for any generated $L$ with $L^2\ge 14$ on an abelian surface $X$.
-In \cite{lazarsfeldsurfaces} Ein, Lazarfeld and Mustopa fixed an ample divisor $L$ and an arbitrary divisor $D$ over $X$, and setting set $L_d=dL+P$ ($d\in \mathbb{N}$ showed that $M_{L_d}$ is $L$-stable for $d>>0$.
-They raise the question (Problem 2.5) of the stability of $M_{L_d}$ with respect to any polarization for $d>>0$.
-Our first goal is to give an affirmative answer to this question:
+In \cite{lazarsfeldsurfaces} Ein, Lazarsfeld and Mustopa fixed an ample divisor $L$ and an arbitrary divisor $D$ over $X$, and setting $L_d=dL+D$ ($d\in \mathbb{N}$) showed that $M_{L_d}$ is $L$-stable for $d>>0$.